-Document version Release Comments Version 10 2023 R3 Updates in this release include: Recommendations to create a system configuration password added to Additional safeguards on page 57.
-Recommendations regarding images in alarm reports added to Additional safeguards on page 57.
-Version 9 2023 R2 Updates in this release include: Recommendations regarding alarm reports added to Additional safeguards on page 57.
-Version 8 2023 R1 Updates in this release include: Recommendations on how to handle SQL Server database backups added to Backup the SQL Server databases on page 55.
-Do not use a managed SQL Server service added to Do not use a managed SQL Server service on page 55.
-Version 7 2023 R1 Updates in this release include: Safeguards for creating reports in XProtect Incident Manager added to Additional safeguards on page 57.
-Version 4 2022 R1 Updates in this release include: Encryption for communication between all servers and clients added to How XProtect reduces the impact on the interests or fundamental rights and freedoms of the data subject on page 31.
-Recommendations to enable encryption for all communication between all servers and clients added to What should you do to ensure privacy by design? on page 41.
+Document version Release Comments Version 11 2024 R1 This version includes all considerations relevant to mobile servers and devices.
+It includes all changes from versions 5, 6, and 9, which are specific to mobile.
+Version 10 2023 R3 Updates in this release include: Recommendations to create a system configuration password added to Additional safeguards on page 60.
+Recommendations regarding images in alarm reports added to Additional safeguards on page 60.
+Version 9 2023 R2 Updates in this release include: Recommendations regarding alarm reports added to Additional safeguards on page 60.
+Recommendations on how to remove device registration data for mobile devices added to Personal data and registered mobile devices on page 69.
+Version 8 2023 R1 Updates in this release include: Recommendations on how to handle SQL Server database backups added to Backup the SQL Server databases on page 57.
+Do not use a managed SQL Server service added to Do not use a managed SQL Server service on page 57.
+Version 7 2023 R1 Updates in this release include: Safeguards for creating reports in XProtect Incident Manager added to Additional safeguards on page 60.
+Version 6 2022 R3 Updates in the release include: